Category : Articles

 We then placed a wreath at the cenotaph in honour of the SAS President Kruger and her crew, and acknowledged HMSAS Southern Floe.

-We set off for the village of East Dean, and found in a typical English Country churchyard a grave, slightly at an odd angle, alone on one side of the graveyard, but certainly not forgotten.
+We set off for the village of East Dean, and found in a typical English Country churchyard the grave of Willie Tshabana, slightly at an odd angle, alone on one side of the graveyard, but certainly not forgotten.
 Flowers, two wooden crosses and a South African Flag were evidence that his grave was not forgotten.
 If you read many current accounts of the Mendi dead, you will probably not see this grave mentioned.

 We paid our respects, chatted to a local who promised he was in their thoughts, and she thanked us for being there.